-I was born in Liverpool, England, in 1957.
-I now live in Northumberland.
-Since 1987 I have published somewhere over forty books, mostly science fiction novels, and over a hundred short stories.
-I have degrees in mathematics, from Cambridge University, engineering, from Southampton University, and in business administration, from Henley Management College.
-I worked as a teacher of maths and physics, and for several years in information technology.
-I am a Chartered Engineer and Fellow of the British Interplanetary Society.
+Stephen Baxter was born in Liverpool, England, in 1957, and he now lives in Northumberland.
+Since 1987 he has published over fifty books, mostly science fiction novels, and over a hundred short stories.
+He has degrees in mathematics, from Cambridge University, engineering, from Southampton University, and in business administration, from Henley Management College.
+He worked as a teacher of maths and physics, and for several years in information technology.
+Baxter is a Chartered Engineer and Fellow of the British Interplanetary Society.

-My science fiction novels have been published in the UK, the US, and in many other countries including Germany, Japan, France.
-My books have won several awards including the Philip K Dick Award, the John W Campbell Memorial Award, the British Science Fiction Association Award, the Kurd Lasswitz Award (Germany) and the Seiun Award (Japan) and have been nominated for several others, including the Arthur C Clarke Award, the Hugo Award and Locus awards.
-I have published over 100 sf short stories, several of which have won prizes.
+His science fiction novels have been published in the UK, the US, and in many other countries including Germany, Japan, France, winning awards including the Philip K Dick Award, the John W, Campbell Memorial Award, the British Science Fiction Association Award, the Kurd Lasswitz Award (Germany) and the Seiun Award (Japan).